From Ancient Soil

 About Craig

 Poet Craig A. Roberts, tangata-tiriti, lives between the mountains and the sea on Kapiti Coast, Aotearoa New Zealand.
-His father’s ancestors come from the Central Highlands of Scotland and his mother’s from Northumbria.
+There is a mountain close by called Kapakapanui.
+From its slopes and valleys flow the waters of the Waikanae River.
+His father’s forbears left their mountains and valleys of Central Highlands of Scotland, and his mother’s left fields of Northumbria.
+Over the generations the journeys of Craig’s forebears brought them to these antipodean isles.

-He works alongside leaders on the frontiers of change amid turbulent worlds.
+He worked alongside leaders on the frontiers of change amid turbulent worlds.
 Craig, an applied social scientist, holds a PhD in follower-centred leadership.
-Nowadays to help leaders see alternative possibilities he relies upon poetic sensemaking.
+Nowadays he helps others hear the call to voyage through their vocation through poetic sensemaking.
+He writes through a Celtic lens on the restorative grace of Solas Chrìost [Christ’s Light] transforming yesterday’s fight with tomorrow’s life.

 He has published five books for voyagers on the restorative power of the Holy Trinity moving amid the ‘otherness of life’ around us.